Tough Questions And Real Drinks: YES or NO | Isabel Brown

 My argument was that live, laugh, love,

-We've got Star Wars paraphernalia all over, affluent that.
+We've got Star Wars paraphernalia all over a fighting back.

 Joan of Arc.